epinio/epinio/helm/chart/epinio/README.md

 ## Introduction

-This helm chart can be used to deploy Epinio on a cluster.
+This helm chart deploys Epinio on a cluster.
 It is an alternative to `epinio install` command.

 ## Prerequisites

-Epinio needs some external components to be running on your cluster in order to work.
+Epinio needs a number of external components to be running on your cluster in order to work.
 You may already have those deployed, otherwise follow the instructions here to deploy them.

-Important: Some of the namespaces of the components are hardcoded in the Epinio code and thus are important to be the same as describe here.
+Important: Some of the namespaces of the components are hardcoded in the Epinio code and thus are important to be the same as described here.
 In the future this may be configurable on the Epinio Helm chart.

 ### Linkerd